-For more on the Steelers and Bills listen to 'Steel Talkin'.
+For more on the Steelers listen to 'Steel Talkin'.
 You can find it here by clicking on the 'Steel Talkin' tab at the top of this page.
 It's also available on Apple Podcasts and Spotify.

 REMINDER: Watch Championship Chase,, October-January on WPGH FOX 53, WPXI Channel 11 and PCNC, The Pittsburgh Cable News Network .